Bell Ingram - serving UK's land and property owners to make the most of their assets

-Operating a Quality Management System compliant with BS EN ISO 9001:2008 is an important factor in achieving these aims.
+Operating a Integrated Management System compliant with BS EN ISO 9001 is an important factor in achieving these aims.

-The Company ensures that its Quality Policy is communicated to and fully understood by everybody in the Company and that it operates in accordance with its Quality Manual, Operational Procedures, and Practice Manuals.
+The Company ensures that its quality assurance approach is communicated to and fully understood by everybody in the Company and that it operates in accordance with its Integrated Management System.

-The Company monitors its quality performance and pursues a policy of continuous improvement to its processes, quality of service and its Quality Management System.
+The Company monitors its quality performance and pursues a policy of continuous improvement to its processes, quality of service and its Integrated Management System.

 To this end quality objectives are set at management review meetings.
 These objectives are reviewed at subsequent management review meetings using analysed data.
 Furthermore, Quality Policy is reviewed annually for continuing suitability.

 Bell Ingram complies with all legislation relevant to the Surveying and Estate Agency Professions and all Bye Laws and Rules of The Royal Institution of Chartered Surveyors, and where appropriate, of the Royal Incorporation of Architects in Scotland and the Royal Town Planning Institute.